URL Rewriting

 Locating Controller Scripts and Configuring Base Mappings

 In fact, one web application may have more than one controller hierarchy.
 For example, you may want to keep the main webapp within the file system, while some tools and scripts should be served from a database collection.
-This can be done by configuring two roots within the controller-config.xml file in etc/webapp/WEB-INF. controller-config.xml defines the base mappings used by XQueryURLRewrite.
+This can be done by configuring two roots within the controller-config.xml file.

-• <forward> actions which map patterns to servlets
+• <forward> actions which map URL patterns to servlets

-• <root> elements define the root for a file system or db collection hierarchy
+• <root> elements that define the root for a file system or database collection hierarchy

 The <root> elements define the roots of a directory or database collection hierarchy, mapped to a certain base path.
 For example, the default controller-config.xml uses two roots: